Pleasant Valley Family Newsletter

 Dear Pleasant Valley Families,

-Click here to read PCSD's COVID Protocols for 2021-22.
-Parents need to check their children for symptoms before they leave for school each day and keep them home if they are sick or exhibit any of the symptoms listed in the SYMPTOM CHECK area of the document.
-Masks are mandatory on buses and inside the school.
+Please click here to read PCSD's COVID Protocols for 2021-22.
+Parents should check their children for symptoms before they leave for school each day and kept them home if they are sick or exhibit any of the symptoms listed in the SYMPTOM CHECK area of the document.
+Masks are mandatory on buses and strongly recommended but not mandatory in all inside areas of the school.
 We will distance to the extent possible in the school.

-Thank you for helping to make Pleasant Valley the wonderful school that it is!
 As always, I want to thank you for your partnership with Pleasant Valley!
 We are very appreciative of all of you!
-Should you ever have any questions, concerns, or just a great idea you would like to share, please email me at email@example.com or call the main office at 440.885.2380 weekdays from 8:00 am to 4:00 pm.
+Should you ever have any questions, concerns, or just a great idea you would like to share, please send me an email at firstname.lastname@example.org or call the main office at 440.885.2380 any weekday from 8:00 am to 4:00 pm.

 Mrs. Stephanie Boka